jonathom/coherence-docs/README.md

   * 2. carefully select used scenes with the shape of belgium and france
   * 3. determine to what extent the other satellite will be processed
   * 4. solve the storing issue (of storing these relations)

+* todo: get clipping on the way to create base subswaths..

 ## useful commands
 * `export PROJ_LIB=/usr/share/proj`